 Medical Anthropology Quarterly is an international journal published by the Society for Medical Anthropology, a section of the American Anthropological Association.
 The journal publishes research and theory in all areas of medical anthropology.
 Its goal is to stimulate development of important theory, methods, and debates in medical anthropology and to explore the links between medical anthropology, the broader field of anthropology, and neighboring fields in the humanities, social sciences, and health-related disciplines, as well as to public health and clinical practice.

-For more information, please review the aims and scope.
+For more information, please review the materials available on the MAQ website.

 Submitting Your Manuscript